micmejia/bible-dump/AMPC/Matthew/Matt 14.md

-And he said to his attendants, This is John the Baptist; He has been raised from the dead, and that is why the powers [^a]of performing miracles are at work in Him.
+And he said to his attendants, This is John the Baptist; He has been raised from the dead, and that is why the powers of performing miracles are at work in Him.